probcomp/Venturecxx/HACKING.md

 - **Assigned** means you're imminently working on it.
 You preferably have <= 3 bugs assigned.

-- **Milestones** are used to say why you want this done, or what deadline you want it done for, e.g. "summer school" or "language revision 2" or "performance fixit".
-Issues with no milestone attached are considered untraiged.
+- **Milestones** indicate the most imminent external deliverable that a given issue is needed for.
+Issues with no milestone attached are considered untraiged in this sense.

 - For everything else, there are labels: